PurdueCAM2Project/HELPSweb/source/join.rst

 - Prepare to have multiple, long, and deep technical discussions.

 - Dr. Lu has a large established research program.
 You must do what the research program needs.
+He does not care about your new ideas.

 - Dr. Lu can support only Purdue students.

 - Dr. Lu emphasizes teamwork greatly.
 You have to work with a team.
 You must have good communication skills.